MakinaHQ/makina-core/SPECIFICATIONS.md

 Instructions can be of two types:
 - **ACCOUNTING**: Calculates the current size of a position and updates it in the executing caliber's storage.
 - **MANAGEMENT**: Modifies the size of a position.
 Every `MANAGEMENT` instruction is always paired with an `ACCOUNTING` instruction to account for the changes it introduces.
+- **HARVESTING**: Collects rewards earned by Caliber’s open positions from external protocols. `HARVESTING` instructions can collect rewards for multiple positions in a single operation.
+The rewards are moved from the external protocols’ reward distribution contracts to the Caliber contract.

 Each `Instruction` object includes an `affectedTokens` list which can have various purpose for different instruction types.